 “And the nations were enraged, and Your wrath came, and the time came for the dead to be judged, and the time to reward Your bond-servants the prophets and the saints and those who fear Your name, the small and the great, and to destroy those who destroy the earth.”
 Revelation 11:18 NASB.

 So this light pollution is a false light.
 This false light is loud and noisy and draws a person into a trap.
 While watching Planet Earth with my husband, we were grief-stricken by hundreds of hatchling turtles covering the beach.
-They were enticed by the lights of the city.
-They hatched during the full moon and should have been drawn to the ocean, but instead they were headed across a beach towards a town lit up like Vegas.
-Eighty percent of the baby turtles were disoriented by the town lights.
-Crabs were excited and began to make burrows below the beach lights and they waited for the turtles to come to them to devour.
+The lights of the city enticed them.
+They hatched during the full moon and should have been drawn to the ocean, but instead, they were headed across a beach towards a town lit up like Vegas.
+The town lights disoriented eighty percent of the baby turtles.
+Crabs were excited and began to make burrows below the beach lights, and they waited for the turtles to come to them to devour.
 Some of the sea turtles fell in sewer drains while others were run over by cars.

 Now we have a perfect picture of what this whole movement looks like.
 The sounds and flashing lights of the polluted world have infected all of us like a Honky-tonk.
 We don’t know where to go or what to do.
 The crabs (wolves) are waiting, the sewage is also easy to fall into, and even if we live our whole life trying to be just like Honkey, someone may come along and run over us.